-All groups agree that the CD4+ lymphocyte count should be above 100 cells/mm3 for OLT (Roland 2003; Neff 2004).
-This figure is lower than for kidney transplantation (CD4 >200 cells/mm3) because patients with cirrhosis often have lymphopenia due to hypersplenism, which leads to a lower absolute CD4+ count, despite high CD4 percentages and good virological control of HIV.
-In Spain and the USA, patients with previous opportunistic infections should have more than 200 cells/mm (Miró 2005; Anonymous 2004).
+All groups agree that the CD4+ lymphocyte count should be above 100 cells/mm for OLT (Roland 2003; Neff 2004).
+This figure is lower than that for kidney transplantation (CD4 >200 cells/mm), because patients with cirrhosis often have lymphopenia due to hypersplenism, which leads to a lower absolute CD4+ count, despite high CD4 percentages and good virologic control of HIV.
+In Spain and the USA, the CD4+ count must be greater than 200 cells/mm in patients with previous opportunistic infections (Miro 2005; Anonymous 2004).

-On the other hand, a CD4 cell count above 200 cells/mm3 is the cut-off used in Italy (Grossi 2005) and the UK (O'Grady 2005), unless patients have decompensated cirrhosis or portal hypertension, respectively.
-In these scenarios, they use the same CD4 cell threshold used in Spain and the USA (100 cells/mm3).
+In Italy (Grossi 2005) and the UK (O'Grady 2005) the CD4+ cut-off is 200 cells/ mm, unless patients have decompensated cirrhosis or portal hypertension.
+In these scenarios, they use the same CD4+ cell threshold as in Spain and the USA (100 cells/mm).

-Virologic criteria
+Virological criteria

-The essential criterion for OLT is that the patient must be able to have effective. safe and long-lasting ART during the post-transplant period (Neff 2004; Fung 2003).
-The ideal situation is one in which the patient tolerates ART before transplant and is ready for the transplant with undetectable HIV viral load by ultrasensitive techniques (< 50 copies/ml).
-Some patients do not have an indication for ART, as they are either long-term non-progressors (LTNP) or do not have immunological criteria (CD4+ lymphocyte count >350 cells/mm3) or clinical criteria to start ART and, therefore, they have viraemia that is detectable in plasma.
-In this setting, it is unknown whether and when (pre-transplant or post-transplant) it would be beneficial to initiate ART in order to reach an undetectable HIV viral load in plasma.
+The essential criterion for OLT is that the patient must be able to have effective, safe and long-lasting cART during the post-transplant period (Neff 2004; Fung 2003).
+The ideal situation is one in which the patient tolerates cART before transplant and is ready for the transplant with undetectable HIV viral load by ultra-sensitive techniques (<50 copies/ml).
+Some patients do not have an indication for cART, as they are long-term non-progressors with no immunological criteria (CD4+ lymphocyte count above 350 cells/mm) or clinical criteria to start cART and a detectable plasma viral load.
+In this setting, it is unknown whether and when (pre-transplant or post-transplant) it would be beneficial to initiate cART in order to reach an undetectable plasma viral load.